zachross015/music-research/scratchpad.md

 want to inspire they want to connect and live hramoniously they want to be a trusted backbone a supportive cahrracter a generous mind for the world of musicians and the life they live. #soc

+# 05/06/2025

+Just now realizing that the shuffle rhythm in Talk Down by Dijon is a variation of the Bembe rhythm.
+That's awesome!
+Starting to see the synoptic connections. #drums